Aaj English TV

 The IGP of Islamabad and the SSP Operations are also reported to be at the KP House.

-Sources added that legal action has been initiated against Gandapur for allegedly assaulting the state.
-He faces accusations of damaging government property and misusing state resources.
+It was suggested that legal action might be taken against Ali Amin Gandapur for allegedly assaulting the state, with accusations of damaging government property and misusing state resources.

 According to the KP government spokesperson, Gandapur was on bail until October 25 and any arrest at this point would constitute contempt of court.
 He warned that if the CM is detained, it would disrespect the mandate given by the people of KP, insisting that the “so-called government must answer for such unconstitutional and illegal actions.”